Jalynn-X/crypto-pipeline/README.md

    | `gold_correlation` | Line chart for BTC vs ETH price comparison over time |

 5. Refresh Dashboard Data
-   - Click the three-dot icon on the top right corner and click refresh data
+   - You can click the three-dot icon on the top right corner and then click refresh data

+---

-### Step 7 — Delete the Bucket and Bigquery Dataset
+### Step 8 — Delete the Bucket and Bigquery Dataset (Local)

 In the terraform folder (the directory where your main.tf is located:), run in bash:
 ```bash